wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 == Changelog ==

+= 1.2 =
+* Solved error when WordPress DEBUG was true: "Notice: Undefined index: HTTP_REFERER" when HTTP_REFERER was not set by browser

 = 1.1.1 =
 * Change to solve error in line 101 of the plugin when WordPress DEBUG is TRUE: Notice: "Undefined index: HTTP_REFERER in contact-form-7-lead-info-with-country/wpshore_cf7_lead_tracking.php on line 101"